gammawyvern/GammaWyvern/README.md

 Check out some of my projects:
-- CIS-350 Equalizer: An equalizer built in .NET with NAudio
+- CIS350-Equalizer: An equalizer built in .NET with NAudio
 - CoreFisher: An auto fishing script for the game Core Keeper in Python
 - DataStructuresAssignments: Assortment of smaller projects focused on related data structures